 - Health problems

-- Alcohol addiction major cause of family breakdown.
+- Alcohol addiction is a major cause of family breakdown.

 - According to a report, “Health First: An evidence-based alcohol strategy for the UK”.
 “The personal, social and economic cost of alcohol has been estimated to be up to £55bn per year for England and £7.5bn for Scotland,”